 Thus we need $KO$ for real $C^*$-algebras and not just for real vector bundles.

+Having said that, we recognize that $KO^*(X)$ is important in its own right, as its use of vector bundles brings us much closer to topological and geometric properties that we need.

-\begin{Def} A {\emph{real vector bundle}} $(E, p, X)$, frequently denoted by its total space $E$, consists of a continuous map $p: E \to X$ of topological spaces such that \begin{enumerate} \item The space $E_x = p^{-1}(x)$ is a real vector space for each $x \in X$, and \item The following {\emph{local triviality}} condition holds: for each $x \in X$ there is an open set $U_x \subset X$ with $x \in U_x$ and a homeomorphism $h $ such that the diagram
+\begin{Def} A {\emph{real vector bundle}} $(E, p, X)$ (frequently denoted by just $E$) consists of a continuous map $p: E \to X$ of topological spaces such that \begin{enumerate} \item The space $E_x = p^{-1}(x)$ is a real vector space for each $x \in X$ called the fibre over $x$, and \item The following {\emph{local triviality}} condition holds: for each $x \in X$ there is an open set $U_x \subset X$ with $x \in U_x$ and a homeomorphism $h $ such that the diagram

 commutes, where $p_1$ is projection on the first coordinate.
-In addition, for each $x$ the induced map $h : E_x \to \RR ^k $ must be linear. \end{enumerate} \end{Def}
+In addition, for each $x \in X$ the induced map $h : E_x \to \RR ^k $ must be linear. \end{enumerate} \end{Def}

-We call $E_x$ the {\emph{fibre}}\footnote{Some people spell the word "fiber" but we follow Norman Steenrod, the second author's mathematical ancestor who, quite literally, wrote the (first!) book on "Fibre Bundles" \cite{St} in 1951.} of the vector bundle $E$ over the point $x$.